PacktPublishing/Mastering-Docker-Enterprise/chapter10/NFS/README.md

 ## Attaching your UCP Kube Cluster to existing on-premeses NFS Server

 We use Helm to install NFS provisioner for Kubernetes.
-The provisioner create dynamically creates persistent volumes when persistent volume claim is made.
+The provisioner dynamically creates persistent volumes when persistent volume claim is made.

 ## NFS CLIENT
 Our set up is based on the following and REQUIRES AN EXISTING NFS SERVER TO WORK: